ShameGod/goLang/README.md

 *  Concurrency : management of many tasks in the same time.
 It enables parallelism.
 It is exactly like parallelism but without the drawbacks.
 So concurrency would have : *synchronization and communication between tasks*  [needs more explenation]

 ### Data types :

+#### variables :
+constants : ```const CONSTANT = "constant"```

+*it is possible to declare and initialize a variable like this var a = "a".
+If we want to declare a variable and attribue a value to it later we need to specify the type of the variable.
+Golang is a statically typed language*

 #### pointers :
 Which a pointer to an address to data in memory it has two operators :